cinchent/cinch-pyutils/README.md

-# ea_pyutils
+# cinch_pyutils

-Generic common Python utilities for use in VIPER-EA and related team projects.
+Generic common Python utilities for use in general-purpose code development.

+Copyright (c) 2016-2022  CINCH Enterprises, Ltd.  See LICENSE.txt for terms.